Medical Resources: A Guide to HIPAA

 - How Violations Are Handled: This website explains the specifics of possible civil and criminal sanctions.

-- Multi-Million Dollar Settlement for Violations: This article by “The Entrepreneur” trade journal details a $2.25 million settlement against a pharmacy that violated HIPAA law.
+- Multi-Million Dollar Settlement for Violations: This press release from the Federal Trade Commission details a $2.25 million settlement against a pharmacy that violated HIPAA law.

 - Reporting Violations: This website advises patients on how to properly report HIPAA violations by various agencies.